When searching, remember, a few words are better than many

 - Refrain from grabbing another player’s joker during a joker exchange after all you are not diving for a buried treasure!
 The polite way would be to ask, “May I have your joker please?”
-This should be a hand-to-hand action as opposed to placing the tile on the table and as recommended by the National Mah Jongg League.
+This should be a hand-to-hand action as recommended by the National Mah Jongg League, as opposed to placing the tile on the table.

-- Keep your tiles on the slopped part of your rack close In other words, avoid leaving spaces between them.
+- Keep your tiles on the sloped part of your rack close together.
+In other words, avoid leaving spaces between them.

 - When you pick a tile from the wall, place it on the sloped part of your rack, as opposed to holding it in your hand and admiring it.

-- When a game has ended, if you were the bettor, please refrain from asking a player why they chose the hand they played as opposed to another.
+- When a game has ended, if you were the bettor, please refrain from asking a player why they chose the hand they played.
 The tiles and hands are in the “eyes of the beholder”.

 - Keep comments to yourself especially when someone misses a Joker exchange or discards a Joker.
 Your comments can give away valuable information about your opponent’s hand.

-- Keep the chitter-chatter to a minimum during For those of us that are a tad bit older, we need to concentrate.
+- Keep the chitter-chatter to a minimum during the game.
+For those of us that are a tad bit older or newer to the game, we need to concentrate.

-- Keep your phone on silent or vibrate while playing, everyone will appreciate this.
-If you are waiting on a call e. from a doctor, please let everyone know ahead of time.
+- Keep your phone on silent or vibrate while playing.
+Everyone will appreciate this.
+If you are waiting on a call e.g., from a doctor, please let everyone know ahead of time.

 - Play at a nice pace.
 Pause a few beats before picking your tile.
 Avoid slow play where your host needs to suggest they get out their egg timer.